catalinatan/SPARS/README.md

-SPAR-WSSS: Self-Play Adversarial Reinforcement Learning for Weakly-Supervised Semantic Segmentation
+SPARS: Self-Play Adversarial Reinforcement Learning for Segmentation of Liver Tumours

 ## Abstract
 Accurate tumour segmentation is vital for targeted diagnostic and